What type of visa do I need?

 The rules surrounding visitors to the UK are generally broad and allow for a number of permitted activities.
 In general, visitors are allowed to stay for up to six months and are allowed to leave and re-enter during that time.

 Visitors are not permitted to work, access public funds, or study in the UK for more than 30 days.
 Any person may apply for a Visitor Visa.
 You should be able to evidence the following:

 - Proof that you plan to leave the UK after your trip

-Standard Visitor Visa: You may apply for this visa category if you plan to visit the UK for the purposes of tourism, some business activities, a short study course, a research or exchange programme, or for medical purposes.
+Standard Visitor Visa: You may apply for this visa if you plan to visit the UK for the purposes of tourism, some business activities, a short study course, a research or exchange programme, or for medical purposes.

 Visitors in Transit Visa: If you plan to change flights in the United Kingdom while in transit to another country, you may need a Visitor in Transit Visa.
-If you need to pass through UK border control for a connecting flight or have a stopover of 48 hours, you may need to apply for this visa category.
+If you need to pass through UK border control for a connecting flight or have a stopover of 48 hours, you may need to apply for this visa.